 Having trained as a teacher Andrew has brought consistent professionalism and style to his bridge courses.
 His lessons are carefully constructed and continuously refined to make them as simple but as effective as possible.
 Taken together his teaching methods will give anyone from complete beginner to experienced tournament player a solid and enduring platform from which to achieve whatever they wish from bridge; whether that is to become an accomplished duplicate player or a happy and engaged player of social bridge.

-When not bridging, Andrew is an outdoor sports enthusiast, happy to escape on a bike or on foot.
+When not p[aying and teaching bridge, Andrew is an outdoor sports enthusiast, happy to escape on a bike or on foot.
 He is married to Lorna and has two teenage daughters, Hannah and Mimi.
 He was awarded an OBE in 2013 in recognition of his many contributions to bridge and charity.
 His parents still live in Oxfordshire and he went to school in the county as well.